umitsarioz/DataMiningCourseAssignments/README.md

-# Data Mining Course Assignments
+# Data Mining Exercises
-All 3 assignment for data mining course in 20-21 Fall Semester.
+All 3 data mining exercises files  .
 All files shared publicly for benefit others.
 Please don't forget cite, if you use any file or get inspiration from them.

 <ul>
 <li> 1st Assignment: Exploratory of data analysis and visualization.    </li>